SovereignCloudStack/standards/Tests/kaas/kaas-sonobuoy-go-example-e2e-framework/README.md

 own custom tests in Kubernetes.

 The benefits of using this plugin instead of starting from scratch:

- - Automatically comes with the [e2e-test-framework](https://github.com/kubernetes-sigs/e2e-framework) imported/configured
+* Automatically comes with the [e2e-test-framework](https://github.com/kubernetes-sigs/e2e-framework) imported/configured
- - Includes basic examples so you don't have to look up basic boilerplate
+* Includes basic examples so you don't have to look up basic boilerplate
- - Automatically comes with a Dockerfile and plugin.yaml so there is less overhead to getting started
+* Automatically comes with a Dockerfile and plugin.yaml so there is less overhead to getting started
- - Will get support as the e2e-test-framework and Sonobuoy evolve to get the best features supported by default
+* Will get support as the e2e-test-framework and Sonobuoy evolve to get the best features supported by default

 ### How to use this plugin

-- Write tests (using main_test.go as a jumping off point)
+* Write tests (using main_test.go as a jumping off point)
-- Run ./build.sh to build the image and push it to your registry
+* Run ./build.sh to build the image and push it to your registry
-- `sonobuoy run -p plugin.yaml` to run your own plugin
+* `sonobuoy run -p plugin.yaml` to run your own plugin

 ## sonobuoy usage for development of tests

 The development is based on the useage of [kind](https://kind.sigs.k8s.io/) as a test cluster.

 * (Optional): check if all pre requests for development are met and create a kind test cluster

-    ```
+    ```bash
     make dev-prerequests
     make dev-setup
     ```

 1. Set enviornment variables

-    ```
+    ```bash
     export IMAGE_VERSION_TAG="dev"
     export K8S_HOST=<kind-cluster-ip>
     export K8S_PORT=<kind-cluster-port>
     ```

 2. Build the image and upload it to the kind cluster

     This rule

-    ```
+    ```bash
     make dev-build
     ```

 3. Execute the sonobuoy plugin

-    ```
+    ```bash
     make dev-run
     ```

     This lunches the sonobuoy plugin on the kind cluster in the background If you want to see the current status of the plugin you can do so by:

-    ```
+    ```bash
     sonobuoy status
     ```